-A planning process and a plan of support guide the delivery of supports to a person in a way that leads to outcomes or results that are important to them.
-By focusing on outcomes, we know if the planning and the supports provided are successful.
-Outcomes are not goals; they determine whether the person’s goals are achieved.
-OPWDD has embraced the Council on Quality and Leadership (CQL) Personal Outcome Measures (POMs) which define 21 areas that are most important to people who receive supports and services.
+Outcomes are not goals; they determine whether the person's goals are achieved or not.
+OPWDD has embraced the Council on Quality and Leadership (CQL) Personal Outcome Measures (POMs), which define 21 areas that are most important to people who receive supports and services.
 The person-centered planning process should address the challenges, risk factors, and rewards inherent for each person to live his/her life the way that he/she chooses.

-- Did the supports result in activities that are meaningful to the person?
+- Did the supports result in activities that are meaningful to you?

-- Did the supports help the person develop or maintain relationships that are important to them?
+- Did the supports help you develop or maintain relationships that are important to you?

-- Is the person experiencing a sense of safety and stability?
+- Are you experiencing a sense of safety and stability?